 Frequently Asked Questions

 The Tech Talent initiative is part of the Tech Talent Investment Program (TTIP) in which Virginia Tech is dedicated to enrolling and graduating thousands of computer scientist and computer engineers over the next twenty years.
 Virginia Tech is committed to the Commonwealth of Virginia and industry partners to dramatically increase the tech talent pipeline for our region.
-The Innovation Campus is the state-of-art facility that will host these programs in the National Capital Region set to open in 2024.
+The Innovation Campus is the state-of-art facility that will host these programs in the National Capital Region set to open in spring 2025.

 You are the talent!
 There are two major programs associated with this initiative – computer science and computer engineering.
 Virginia Tech offers undergraduate and graduate degrees in these majors.
 If you have a bachelor’s degree, you will want to consider the two Masters degree programs (Masters of Engineering or Masters of Science) in either computer science or computer engineering.